 - not have previously completed a qualification funded under the JobTrainer Fund, and

-- either be a job seeker or a school leaver or young person.
+- either be a job seeker or a school leaver or young person, or

-In addition to the above eligibility requirements, specific restrictions and/or exemptions may apply to participation in certain subsidised qualifications or short courses, which will be based on industry advice or requirements under the relevant national training package and will be detailed in the JobTrainer priority course list.
+In addition to the above eligibility requirements, specific restrictions and/or exemptions may apply to participation in certain subsidised qualifications or short courses, which will be based on industry advice or requirements under the relevant national training package and will be detailed in the JobTrainer Priority List.

 What is the definition of a job seeker?

 A job seeker means an individual aged 15 years or older who is: